-When the cooking stove is running ALL HANDLES become hot and the operating tool or glove provided should be used to open or close the doors (Figure 3)
+When the stove is running ALL CONTROLS become hot and the glove provided should be used to open or close the doors.
+(Figure 3)

 The burning rate of the stove can now be regulated by the rate at which fuel is added and use of the air control.
 The maximum amount of fuel to be loaded during normal operation is 2kg per hour in order to achieve nominal heat output.